alinnman/kasiski/README.md

 ### Testing

-    Just run pytest.
-First you need to install using "pip install pytest"
+    First you need to install pytest using "pip install pytest"

+    Then just run the tests using
     >> pytest